team

 The pipeline has eight phases.
 The orchestrator walks them in order; each phase requires the prior phase’s artifact on disk.

-Agent: questioner Predecessor: (none — description in $ARGUMENTS) Artifacts: docs/plans/<id>/{task,questions}.md
+Agent: questioner Predecessor: worktree prepared (+ description in $ARGUMENTS) Artifacts: docs/plans/<id>/{task,questions}.md

 Decomposes the user’s intent into two artifacts.
 Only the questioner ever sees the user’s description.
 There is no separate brief.md; neutral codebase context lives in a “Codebase context” section at the top of questions.md.

-Agents: file-finder and researcher (parallel, blind) Predecessor: questions.md (orchestrator passes only the questions.md path to the blind agents) Artifact: docs/plans/<id>/research.md
+Agents: file-finder and researcher (parallel, isolated) Predecessor: questions.md (orchestrator passes only the questions.md path to the research agents) Artifact: docs/plans/<id>/research.md

 Orchestrator waits for both agents to return, then writes the combined research artifact (with the required frontmatter).